Therese Adams Muranaka, San

 In 1995, Muranaka's work inspired George Mohoff, who grew and

-married up in the Guadalupe Valley, then moved
+married up in the Guadalupe Valley, and moved

 to Los Angeles, to publish the most extensive